M-SanchZ/Active--Directory-demo/README.md

 ----

 - You need administrative privileges in the Active Directory in DC-1.
-- Client-1 end user will be `jbade.core`, device name `client-1.mydomain.com`
+- Client-1 end user will be `bade.core`, device name `client-1.mydomain.com`
 - You need to be able to access the target computers via Computer Management.
 - The remote management tools must be enabled on the target machines (Remote WMI, RPC, etc.).
 - You should know the target machine's hostname or IP address.